juliBarz97/Barzana-Clinic/README.md

 - Idea of the Website

     Barzana Clinic is a Website where an user can make an appointment with a doctor of his choice.
 In order to achieve this goal, the user must create a profile with his personal data and, if he has any, clinical details, such as diseases, operations and so forth.
 After doing so, the user can establish a date at a certain time with a doctor of x specialty.
+The website will be mainly focused around large displays (laptops and tablets).

 - Target audience